snandiDS/prokseq-v2.0/docs/index.rst

 *Also the **TERM2GENE.txt** should be copied to the **data** directory.*

-All these files should be declared in SAMPLE FILE and PARAMETER file.

 OUTPUT:
 =======
 ProkSeq produces several folder with analysis results as a Output folder.